Klingebeil/homepage/wiki/Artificial Intelligence/gpt-for-research.md

 Copy your text, add the prompt and check the output.
 You can even drop in bullet-points and let the model fill out the gaps.

 **Caution**{: .label .color-red} *GPT* may appear smart but isn‘t able to actually understand your writing.
-Edit accordingly and treat the model as you would everyone else‘s writing suggestions.
+Edit accordingly and treat the model as you would anyone else‘s writing suggestions.

 ## Further Questions